MANDRILL BABOON (mandrillus sphinx)

 Gestation: 7 and 1/2 months

-The largest and most colorful of the baboons, the Mandrill is on the endangered species list due to habitat destruction and killing by natives for food (bush meat).
+Mandrill Baboon are the largest and most colorful of the baboons.
+The Mandrill Baboon is on the endangered species list due to habitat destruction and killing by natives for food (bush meat).
 The brightly colored buttocks and facial markings of the adult males serve as a guiding beacon to the rest of the troop as they are foraging through the dense jungle foliage.

 The adult male mandrill is almost twice the size of the adult females and is the only member of the troop that is highly colored.
 This is called sexual dimorphism, when the male and female of a species are different in size and coloration.